Fellows

 Caroline Cvetkovic, PhD, 2020, NeuralCODR Fellow

 As a NeuralCODR fellow, Caroline Cvetkovic sought to engineer biomimetic nano-scale vesicles applicable for central nervous system targeting and therapeutics by combining lipid-based nanoparticles with human stem cell-derived neural cells.
-Her project bridged multiple research fields with the potential for extensive collaboration as well as translation to other organ systems outside of the central nervous system.
+Dr. Cvetkovic’s primary mentor was Robert C. Krencik, PhD (Neural Development and Tools).
+Her secondary mentor was Francesca Taraballi, PhD (Neural Innervation and Organ Engineering), and Sean Barber, MD served as her clinical advisor.
 During her tenure as a fellow, she was awarded the Excellence in Mentoring Award (2020 Houston Methodist OGSTA) as well as both the Juror’s Choice Winner and the People’s Choice Winner in the NeuroArt Image Contest (2020).
 Additionally, she published one first author and one co-authored journal article.
 Currently, she is a Teaching Professor of Bioengineering at the Grainger College of Engineering, University of Illinois, Urbana-Champaign.
-Dr. Cvetkovic enjoys outdoor activities, traveling, and going to museums.

 Betsy Salazar, PhD, 2020, NeuralCODR Fellow

 As a NeuralCODR fellow, Betsy Salazar explored the therapeutic effects of electrical stimulation on sensorimotor function after spinal cord injury.
-More specifically, she sought to examine the mechanisms associated with spinal cord injury and bladder dysfunction first by assessing the spinal circuitry regulating the neural control of bladder voiding following spinal cord injury and second by defining electrical stimulation protocols that improve both motor and bladder function after spinal cord injury.
+Betsy Salazar's primary mentor was Philip J. Horner, PhD (Nervous System and Peripheral Organ Disorders).
+Her secondary mentor was Rose Khavari, MD (Nervous System and Peripheral Organ Disorders) and Dimitry Sayenko, MD, PhD served as her clinical advisor.
 Dr. Salazar now has a faculty appointment as a Research Scientist in the Urology Department at Houston Methodist.
 Her work focuses on studying the bladder-brain connection and utilizing noninvasive neuromodulation techniques to treat neurogenic and nonneurogenic bladder in humans.
 Notably, she recently presented data collected during her tenure as a NeuralCODR fellow at Mission Connect where her poster was awarded 1st place.
-In her spare time, she enjoys reading, drawing, traveling and spending time with her husband and wonderful puppy.

 Matthew Hogan, PhD, 2018, NeuralCODR Fellow